georgia-tech-db/eva-labeling/README.md

 ## How it works

 1. It first fetches <image, label> pairs from Label Studio server and loads them into the EVA database server.
-2. It then runs queries over the loaded data within the EVA database server (e.g., Image Classification Query, Object Detection Query)
+2. It then runs queries over the loaded data within the EVA database server (e.g., image classification query, object detection query)
-3. Finally, it sends the query results (i.e., updated labels) back to the Label Studio server.
+3. Finally, it sends the query results (i.e., the updated labels) back to the Label Studio server.

 ## Quickstart